sveltejs/eslint-plugin-svelte3/README.md

 An ESLint plugin for Svelte v3 components.

+**NOTE:** This does not currently work with ESLint 6!
+This is being looked into.
+ESLint 6 changed a number of things with plugins and processors, and the hacks we use to get around limitations in the ESLint 5 plugin API no longer work.

 ## Features

 - Svelte compiler errors and warnings are exposed as ESLint messages